Enter your lump sum

 Everything you need to know about how the Lumpsum Calculator works.

-A big future number can mislead.
-A corpus that looks life-changing in 15β20 years buys far less then than now.
-We deflate using Real Value = Total Value Γ· (1+inflation)^years.
-Set your goal as the inflation-adjusted figure, not the headline number.
+Your total value in today's purchasing power is lower than the headline because inflation erodes buying power year by year.
+A corpus that looks life-changing in 15–20 years buys far less then than now — we deflate using Real Value = Total Value ÷ (1+inflation)^years.
+Set your goal as this real figure, not the nominal one.

-A lump sum puts the full amount to work immediately β winning when markets rise steadily, but hurting near peaks.
-A SIP spreads investment over time (rupee-cost averaging), suiting regular monthly income.
+A lump sum puts the full amount to work immediately — winning when markets rise steadily, but hurting near peaks.
+A SIP spreads investment over time (cost averaging), suiting regular monthly income.
 If timing worries you, stagger entry with an STP.
 Our SIP vs Lumpsum calculator compares both.

 With a lump sum, the earliest years compound the longest.
 Delaying one year removes the most valuable period and forfeits a disproportionate slice of the final corpus.
 For a long-term goal, investing sooner beats waiting for a perfect entry.
 This calculator quantifies the exact cost.

-Yes β fully global.
-Enter your amount in any currency (INR, USD, GBP, EUR, AUD and more) and all results come back in it.
+Yes — fully global.
+Enter your amount in any currency and all results come back in it.
 The math is universal; the benchmarks reference long-run equity returns that hold broadly in local-currency terms worldwide.

 Keep exploring